 The process of creating a logo that ticks all these boxes can be difficult and stressful, especially if you’re not familiar with the core principles of design.
 You may have a logo that you just aren’t happy with but can’t quite put your finger on what it is that needs to change.

-To help you answer that question, here is a list of my top 6 tips for how to get your brand back on track, and give you a logo that will stay looking fresh and serving your business long into the future.
+To help you answer that question, here is a list of my top 6 tips for how to get your brand back on track, and give you a great logo that will stay looking fresh and serving your business long into the future.

 Don’t add more to your logo, strip it back!